Skip to content

 As part of our commitment to transparency, we have been publishing gender data annually for over 10 years.
 We will continue to publish progress annually against our gender targets as we believe this will help to increase accountability and drive the pace of change across the industry.

-Since signing the UK HM Treasury Women in Finance Charter in 2016, we’ve seen a positive trend of women taking up senior leadership roles, increasing from 25% to 32.5% as of December 2023.
+Since signing the UK HM Treasury Women in Finance Charter in 2016, we’ve seen a positive trend of women taking up senior leadership roles, increasing from 25% to 32% at the end of December 2022.
 This takes us closer towards our pledge of having women occupy 35% senior leadership roles in 2025.

 We’re proud of the progress that we have made to date but recognise there is more work to do.